Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/rewards/rewards-claiming-faq.md

 $$ E_{\text staked, s} $$ is the ETH value of tokens staked in restaked strategy $$ s $$ on a given day, excluding any days in which no reward is earned.

 ETH values are calculated using the latest price feeds sourced from Coingecko.
 Reward tokens that do not have a public price available from Coingecko are not included in the calculation.
 APR is not calculated for staked tokens that do not have a public price available from Coingecko.

+### Why are there no claimable rewards for an Operator?

+In order for an Operator to be eligble for a reward submission they must been registered to the AVS for at least a portion of the reward duration.
+If an Operator does not meet this condition but has rewards submitted to them, the rewards will be refunded back to the AVS address.